 On most occasions, you may be able to calm down a difficult patient just by listening, and showing a little compassion as you work.
 It can take a tough situation and dial it down significantly, making the experience better for both of you.

-It’s also a good idea to show that you understand what the patient is going through.
-Ask them what’s wrong, and really listen to their answer.
+It’s also a good idea to show that you understand the position of your patient.
+Ask them what’s wrong, and listen to their answer.
 When they know they have someone on their side, you can build trust.

-As a phlebotomist, part of your job is to put your own reservations and feelings on hold when dealing with a patient.
-Most people are very intuitive, and can pick up on if/when they’re being looked down on.
+As a phlebotomist, part of your job is to put your reservations and feelings on hold when dealing with a patient.
+Most people are very intuitive and can pick up on if/when they’re being looked down on quickly.
 You’ll work with a wide variety of people on a daily basis.

 Your patients will come from every type of class.
 Some will be overweight.
 Some may have drug problems.
 Treat every patient with the same kindness and respect.
 In most cases, you’ll get the same in return.

 On rare occasions, rude patients can turn into disruptive patients.
 First, do all you can to diffuse the situation.
 Staying calm and not getting dragged into the conflict is the best thing you can do.
 Unfortunately, sometimes patients want you to argue back, and your collective nature may make them even angrier.

 Always protect yourself and consider your safety, and the safety of other staff members and patients.
 If a difficult patient gets too out of hand and turns violent, action must be taken.
 Security officers are put in place at most medical facilities.
 They have been trained to handle these situations properly.
 If necessary, contact your facility’s security department instead of trying to restrain a patient yourself.

 You may dread every second of working with a rude patient.
 However, you may be able to use each experience as a learning opportunity.
 Of course, it’s nicer to work with calm and receptive patients.
 But, when the next difficult patient ends up in your chair, try to consider what you might be able to take away from the situation.